shuttle-hq/shuttle/CONTRIBUTING.md

 > Note: The current [Makefile](https://github.com/shuttle-hq/shuttle/blob/main/Makefile) does not work on Windows systems by itself - if you want to build the local environment on Windows you could use [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install).
 Additional Windows considerations are listed at the bottom of this page.

+> Note: The stack uses [panamax][panamax] by default to mirror crates.io content.
+We do this in order to avoid overloading upstream mirrors and hitting rate limits.
+After syncing the cache, expect to see the panamax volume take about 100GiB of space.
+This may not be desirable for local testing.
+To avoid using panamax, run the command `USE_PANAMAX=disable make images` instead.

 The images get built with [cargo-chef](https://github.com/LukeMathWalker/cargo-chef) and therefore support incremental builds (most of the time).
 So they will be much faster to re-build after an incremental change in your code - should you wish to deploy it locally straight away.

 You can now start a local deployment of shuttle and the required containers with: